ryppl/boost-history/committee/rvalue_ref/N2983-throwing-move.rst

   Modify footnote 192 (the first footnote in paragraph 2) as follows:

-    192) That is, the C library functions can all be treated as if they have :del:`a throw()` :ins:`an empty` exception-specification.
+    192) That is, the C library functions can all be treated as if they have :del:`a throw()` :ins:`:del:`an empty` :ins:`a non-throwing`` exception-specification.
 This allows implementations to make performance optimizations based on the absence of exceptions at runtime.

 18.8.2.2 Type unexpected_handler [unexpected.handler]
 =====================================================